2 High Quality Indoor Cycling Programs

 8 x (3min high intensity + 2min low intensity)

 This program gives you 24minutes at very high aerobic oxygen consumption.
-Your aerobic engine will love this program and you will be glad that these tough intervals are separated into short 3minutes bursts.
-It is though important to maintain some intensity in the recovery periods since that will help you to recover faster.
+Your aerobic engine will love this program, and you will be glad that these strict intervals are separated into short 3minutes bursts.
+However, it is essential to maintain some intensity in the recovery periods since that will help you recover faster.

 Aerobic power 4